efard/DNNHDL/README.md

 ## 2. PWL-based AFs
 In this strategy, each segment of the main AF is transformed into straight lines and each straight line has its slope and y-intercept.
 This method is more resource-hungry than LUT-based and gives comparatively higher accuracy instead. `POT_PWL.py` is written scalable and you can change the input interval, number of segments, and input/output bit width.
 You can easily change the `def sigmoid` function and see the results.

 This code gives you the slopes and y-intercepts of the straight lines that can be used to develop a `.vhd` file in FPGA.
+Simply, copy the values of slopes and y-intercepts to the `c_slope` and `c_lat` constants of the `POT_PWL.vhd` file, respectively.

 ### Steps
 Run `POT_PWL.py` similar to the steps of the previous section.